Sustainability through responsible management education

 Students are encouraged to work with case studies connecting to the UN Global Goals . which integrates CSR and corporate governance to have an understanding of values-based governance, Compact, GRI (Global Report Initiativ).

 - Information Systems

 Tax Law and Corporate Social Responsibility, CSR, are areas in rapid expansion in law at Karlstad Business School.
-Ethics and sustainability in business are part of the curricula, where law and jurisprudence form the base to aspects such as contracts, consumer rights, family law and tax law.
+Ethics and sustainability in business are part of the curricula, where law and jurisprudence form the basis of aspects such as contracts, consumer rights, family law and tax law.